 Beginning teachers are required to complete a one-year induction program with a mentor and at least 50 hours of mentored experiences beyond the induction year in order to advance to the Professional license (603 CMR 7.04).
-To satisfy this requirement and sustain educators in these critical years, districts are encouraged to design a comprehensive multi-year program of ongoing professional learning and support that provides beginning teachers with opportunities to learn from and with effective and experienced peers.
-These may or may not be formal mentor relationships but should be directly aligned and tailored to the needs of the novice teachers rather than broad professional development offered to the district.
+To satisfy this requirement and sustain educators in these critical years, districts should design a comprehensive multi-year program of ongoing professional learning and support that provides beginning teachers with opportunities to learn from and with effective and experienced peers.

+Professional learning opportunities in Years 2-3 may or may not include formal mentor relationships but should be directly aligned and tailored to the needs of the novice teachers rather than broad professional development offered to the district.